 The fort is made from bamboo canes.
-These are available from garden centres and online (you can get them on these affiliate links from Amazon US and Amazon UK).
+These are available from garden centres and online – you can get them from Amazon.com and Amazon.co.uk.
 Ours were home grown in my parents’ garden.
 You can get the canes in different lengths, but somewhere around 5-6 feet is about right.
 We used 11 canes to make our teepee, but you can vary the height and width of your fort to suit the number of children who will be playing in yours.

 All you need to do is space out your bamboo canes in a basic circle shape, fairly evenly spaced, with a ‘door’ left at the front.
 Push the canes down into the ground to anchor the fort.
 You can build on soil, grass or sand, so you can locate your teepee in a spot that suits your play space.